mayyan531/mayyan531/README.md

-👋 Hi, I’m May Yan a 3rd year at McMaster University studying software enginnering!
+👋 Hi, I’m May Yan a 3rd year at McMaster University studying Software Enginnering!

 <!---
 mayyan531/mayyan531 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.